istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6/_index.md

 Last release, we introduced **Istiod**, a component that reduced the number of components in an Istio installation by combining the functionality of several other components.
-In Istio 1.6, you'll find that Citadel, the sidecar injector and Galley are no longer deployed.
+In Istio 1.6, we have completed this transition and have fully moved functionality into Istiod, allowing us to remove Citadel, the sidecar injector, and Galley are no longer deployed.

 You'll also find that we are using the new `appProtocol` field in the Kubernetes [`EndpointPort`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#endpoints-v1-core)